ErichStyger/CrashCourseC/Instructions/installation/installation.md

 > Close the port, then unplug the board, plug it in again and then open the COM port again.

 ## Test the board
-* Copy the file Labs/BlinkBlueLED/BlinkRedLED.s19 to your board: it shall blink the red LED
+* Copy the file **Labs/BlinkBlueLED/BlinkRedLED.s19** to your board: it shall blink the red LED
-* Copy the file Labs/Printf/PrintF.s19 to your board: it shall blink the blue LED and write text to your terminal
+* Copy the file **Labs/Printf/PrintF.s19** to your board: it shall blink the blue LED and write text to your terminal

-*
-Congratulations, you board is working!
+*Congratulations, you board is working!*

-## Build the library
+## Building the library
-Follow the steps in [Building the Library](buildingLibrary.md)
+Follow the steps in [Building the Library](buildingLibrary.md).
+*Congratulations, now you have a library you can use!*

+## Building the first program
+Follow the steps in [My First Program](myFirstProgram.md).
+*Congratulations, you have compiled, linked and downloaded your first program!*